 Shu Xiao Hua

-Xiao Hua is an experienced business consultant with DXC for over 15 years.
-Driven by passion, she takes pride in providing the best business solution as possible.
+Xiao Hua is a DXC business consultant with over 15 years of experience.
+Driven by passion, she takes pride in providing the best business solution possible.
 As a new addition to the Digital Innovation Labs, she works as Scrum Master to help managing the team’s various projects.

 Brandan Tan Chuan Kiat

-Brandan Tan, data science engineer at DXC Technology Digital Innovation Labs in Singapore with experience in developing simulation, chatbot and web applications across various industries, with a specific focus in AI/ML and computer vision solutions.
+Brandan Tan is a data science engineer at DXC Digital Innovation Labs in Singapore, with experience in developing simulation, chatbot and web applications across various industries, with a specific focus in AI/ML and computer vision solutions.
 Brandan holds a degree in Physics and a MiniMasters in Business Analytics.

 Ching Jia Chin